Jason Pearce

 Jason Daniel Pearce (born 6 December 1987) is an English former professional footballer who played as a defender.
 He was previously the captain of Portsmouth, AFC Bournemouth, Leeds United and Charlton Athletic.
-He is currently U18s Academy Coach at Charlton Athletic.
+He is senior professional development phase lead coach at Charlton Athletic.

-Career
+Playing career

 Portsmouth

 Having joined Portsmouth as an apprentice in 2004, Pearce rose through the ranks.
 His professionalism despite his tender years earned him his first pro-contract in June 2006.
 After a spell on loan at Bognor Regis Town during the first half of the 2006–07 season, he joined Woking on a one-month loan in January 2007.

 AFC Bournemouth

 On 9 August 2007, Pearce joined AFC Bournemouth on a two-year contract.
 He helped get Bournemouth promoted to League One from League Two during the 2009–10 season.
 On 4 January 2010, Pearce replaced Danny Hollands as first team captain, in a new-look structure that saw veteran striker Steve Fletcher become club captain.

-During the 2010–11 season, Pearce led the club to the League One playoffs, however his involvement in the playoffs saw him sent off in extra time for a foul on Kevin Kilbane in the semi final second leg against Huddersfield Town as Bournemouth were knocked out on penalties and as a result unable to gain a back to back promotion.
+During the 2010–11 season, Pearce led the club to the League One playoffs, however his involvement in the playoffs saw him sent off in extra time for a foul on Kevin Kilbane in the semi-final second leg against Huddersfield Town as Bournemouth were knocked out on penalties and as a result unable to gain a back to back promotion.
 Pearce received Bournemouth's Player of the Year Award for the 2010–11 season.